 Prevent to protect: Preventing Infections for baby's Protection

+Preventing Infections for Baby’s Protection.”
 We know that not all birth defects can be prevented.
 But, we also know that women can increase their chances of having a healthy baby by managing health conditions and adopting healthy behaviors before and during pregnancy.
 Some infections before and during pregnancy can hurt both you and your baby.
 They can cause birth defects and lifelong disabilities, such as hearing loss or learning problems.
-You can reduce your risk of getting an infection during pregnancy to help protect your baby by following these recommendations
+You can reduce your risk of getting an infection during pregnancy to help protect your baby by following these recommendations:

 Talk to your healthcare provider.

-- Use Environmental Protection Agency (EPA) registered insect repellents with one of the following active ingredients: DEET, picaridin, IR3535, or oil of lemon eucalyptus (para-menthane-3,8- diol).
+- Use EPA registered insect repellents with one of the following ingredients: DEET, picaridin, IR3535, or oil of lemon eucalyptus (paramenthane-3,8- diol).